anilkishore/NYCSchools/README.md

 More feature ideas but less important for this initial challenge
 1. Network loading states, 2.
 Visually pleasing UI, 3.
 Search functionality, 4.
 Offline functionality etc.

+Note on tests:
+Haven't added them for the time being and can iterate on the feedback I receive.
+Thanks!